The Nesterov-Spokoiny Acceleration Achieves Strict $o(1/k^2)$ Convergence: Experiments

 We compare the NSA algorithm (Algorithm \ref{alg:nsa-comp}) with classic gradient descent and benchmark acceleration methods, including the AFBM method \cite{nesterov1983method,Nesterov2013,doi:10.1137/15M1046095}, the FISTA algorithm \cite{2009A}, and the NSA algorithm in its original form \cite{2017Random}.
 It has been empirically observed that NAG with over-damping may converge faster \citep{JMLR:v17:15-084}.
 For this reason, we compare NSA with possibly over-damped acceleration methods.
 Typically, the damping factor $\ge 3$ yields better empirical performance.
 In all experiments, we pick the same values of learning rate $\eta$ for all methods.

 The start point $\x_0$ is also same for all algorithms.
 In the first series of experiments (Figure \ref{fig:two}), we assess the methods across various standard machine learning and optimization tasks, such as regression, logistic regression, and matrix completion.
-In the second series of experiments (Figure \ref{fig:three}), we examine the methods in the context of standard fully-connected neural network training using the iris dataset \cite{iris_53}.
+In the second series of experiments (Figure \ref{fig:three}), we demonstrate the benefits of these methods by applying them to a standard fully-connected neural network trained on the Iris dataset \cite{iris_53}, highlighting their utility in key real-world applications.

 More experiments for the zeroth-order version of NSA (Algorithm \ref{alg:nsa-inexact} with zeroth-order gradient estimators) can be found in the Appendix.

 \begin{enumerate}[label=\textbf{Figure \ref{fig:two}\alph*:}, leftmargin=2\parindent, align=left] \item The cost function of least square regression